|The Near-Earth Object Wide-field Infrared Survey Explorer at IPAC

 Contact the WISE/NEOWISE Help Desk

-NEOWISE scanned the sky nearly twelve complete times during the first six years of survey operations, with six months separating survey passes.
+NEOWISE scanned the sky nearly sixteen complete times during the first eight years of survey operations, with six months separating survey passes.
 Twelve or more independent exposures are made on each point on the sky during each survey epoch.
 Therefore, the NEOWISE archive is a time-domain resource for extracting multiple thermal flux and position measurements of solar system small bodies, as well as background stars and galaxies.

-The combined NEOWISE Data Release products from the first six years of survey operations include:
+The combined NEOWISE Data Release products from the first eight years of survey operations include:

 |Figure 1 - Top-down view of the Solar System showing the position on December 23, 2022 of all asteroids and comets detected by NEOWISE during the first nine years of the Reactivation Mission.
 The blue circles and points indicate the orbits and locations of Mercury, Venus and Mars.
 The Earth and its orbit are shown in cyan.
 Filled gray circles are Main Belt asteroids, filled green circles are Near Earth asteroids and the filled yellow squares are comets.
 The white points indicate the objects detected during the last week of the ninth year of surveying.
 The tick marks on the x and y axes are in increments of 1 AU.|